praekelt/numi-api/docs/index.rst

      }]

 .. note::
-  Created revisions in bulk is done atomically.
+  Creating revisions in bulk is done atomically.
 If one of the given revisions cannot be created, none of the given revisions will be created.

 Releases